mtheoryx/drpoindexter/public-site/src/devtips/microservices-for-developers/index.md

 [Back to top](#top)

 In a monolith, the environment must scale up to the demand that is required by any part of the system.
-Wordpress is a great example of this.
+WordPress is a great example of this.
 Regardless what part of the CMS is experiencing the demand, the entire thing must grow to compensate for this.

 However, if this were broken apart into independent services, those could be scaled independently, leaving the other services right where they were.
 And metrics can be granularly collected on each service to pinpoint exactly which one is experiencing demand increase.